 8 Tips to Burn More Calories by WalkingArticle posted in: Fitness

 Walking is seriously underrated in terms of its benefits as an exercise.
-Oftentimes we feel as though we must get drenched in sweat to be burning those calories off when in reality, walking really can do wonders to help you burn calories.
-Don’t get us wrong, cycling, running and all of those intense cardio activities are wonderful.
+Oftentimes we feel as though we must get drenched in sweat to burn calories.
+In reality, walking really can do wonders to help boost your burn!
+Don’t get us wrong; cycling, running and all of those intense cardio activities are wonderful.
 But maybe you don’t always have time to hit the gym or go for a full-blown run.

 Sometimes, fitting in a couple of walks can feel a lot more doable.

 Fortunately, research supports the benefits of walking.
 A study, published in the British Journal of Sports Medicine, found that those who stuck with a walking program had significant improvements in blood pressure, reduction of body fat and body weight and overall better quality of life.

 To help you burn more calories, we’ve rounded up eight easy tips for your walking workout.

 1. Walk on an incline, a hill or stairs.

 Going up?
 Walking on a treadmill that is tilted at an incline, walking up a hill outside or even walking on stairs can all increase the intensity of your workout.
 This means you’ll burn more calories than walking on level ground.
 It may also be better for your health.
 One study, published in the Journal of Sports Science and Medicine, has shown that uphill walking can help your body metabolize both glucose and lipids, which means it might be beneficial for “the prevention of type 2 diabetes and disorders in lipid metabolism.”